-Although it is anticipated that state revenues will increase slightly in the next fiscal year, the Division's revenue increases are not projected to keep pace with increases in costs related to retirement, health insurance, and other increases that are non-discretionary in nature.
-The fiscal 2009 budget reflects a budgeted decrease in fund balance of approximately \$66 million.
-While that amount seems large, it still produces an ending fund balance that is adequate to ensure the soundness of the Division.
+It is anticipated that state revenues will decrease slightly in FY 2010, primarily due to the continued decline in Privilege Tax collections.
+The Division's revenues are not projected to keep pace with increases in operating costs, and Management has taken steps to maintain a fiscally sound fund equity balance.
+The FY 2010 budget, exclusive of ARRA projects, which are 100% federally-reimbursed, reflects an approximate \$32 million reduction in expenditures and \$20 million decrease in fund balance.
 If revenues are significantly less than estimated, Management is confident that adequate discretionary expenditure items can be reduced to permit the Division to continue to operate in a fiscally sound manner.

-The Federal Highway Administration (FHWA) anticipates a small reduction in federal funding in FFY 2009, the last year of SAFETEA-LU.
-That reduction is not expected to have any significant impact on the Division's FY 2009 budget.
-The next six-year funding authorization is not expected to be enacted prior to the start of FFY 2010.
+The next six-year federal highway funding authorization is not expected to be enacted prior to the start of FFY 2010.
 Consequently, the Division expects to receive its obligation authority through continuing resolutions.
 This will not have any immediate impact on budgets but could eventually lead to a reduction in expenditures due to the Division's reduced funding authority.